Back

 Diperam HCT with food, drink and alcohol

-People prescribed Diperam HCT should not consume grapefruit or grapefruit juice.
-The reason for this is that grapefruit and grapefruit juice can lead to an increase in plasma levels of the active substance amlodipine, which in turn can lead to an unpredictable enhancement of the antihypertensive effect of Diperam HCT.
+People who are prescribed Diperam HCT should not consume grapefruit or grapefruit juice.
+This is because grapefruit and grapefruit juice can lead to increased plasma levels of the active substance amlodipine, which in turn can lead to an unpredictable increase in the antihypertensive effect of Diperam HCT.
 Talk to your doctor before drinking alcohol.
-Alcohol can cause your blood pressure to drop sharply and/or make you more likely to feel dizzy or faint.
+Alcohol can cause your blood pressure to drop too low and/or increase the chance of dizziness or fainting.

 Pregnancy and breastfeeding